kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 Before going down either route, we'll need to verify that our FQDN is still available.
 Logon to your Azure portal and search all services for "Cloud Services (classic)".
 Click ADD and type the DNS name that you want to use.
 In my case it will be CMGOSCC.cloudapp.net (yes, it always has to end on cloudapp.net).
 If the name you chose is still available, a green tick will show up, if it's a red exclamation mark it means it's already in use and you will have to find another one.

-Also, **make sure it is between 3 and 24 characters long and contains only alphanumeric characters.** This DNS name will allow you to use hyphens (-) and other non-alphanumeric characters, but the CMG itself doesn't support it !
+Also, **make sure it is between 3 and 24 characters long and contains only alphanumeric characters.** This DNS name will allow you to use hyphens (-) and other non-alphanumeric characters, but the CMG itself doesn't support i!

 **note : DON'T create the cloud service as we don't need it here!
-This step is just to verify that the DNS entry that we want use is not taken.**
+This step is just to verify that the DNS entry that we want to use is not taken.**

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG11.PNG)